 Along with investing for retirement and trimming debt, it's crucial to build a short-term savings account in case of an emergency.
 It doesn't have to be huge, but it does have to be adequate enough to serve you in case the unexpected occurs.
 Both Mr. Riley and Mr. Weber recommend stashing about 3–6 months' salary in a money market fund or bank account.

 "You don't want to be in a situation where a significant expense comes along and you don't have the flexibility to deal with it," Mr. Weber said.
 "Setting aside some cash in an account that's easy to access and doesn't fluctuate in value gives you something to fall back on."

 - All investing is subject to risk, including the possible loss of the money you invest.

 - When taking withdrawals from a 401(k) or an IRA before age 59½, you may have to pay ordinary income tax plus a 10% federal penalty tax.

 - Please remember that all investments involve some risk.
 Be aware that fluctuations in the financial markets and other factors may cause declines in the value of your account.
 There is no guarantee that any particular asset allocation or mix of funds will meet your investment objectives or provide you with a given level of income.

-- For more information about Vanguard funds, visit Funds, Stocks, & ETFs or call 877-662-7447, to obtain a prospectus.
+- For more information about Vanguard funds, visit Vanguard mutual funds or call 877-662-7447, to obtain a prospectus.
 Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.